Ahmad Shah Massoud: Further war over Kabul (March–December 1993)

 Both the Wahhabi Pashtun Ittehad-i Islami of Abdul Rasul Sayyaf backed by Saudi Arabia and the Shia Hazara Hezb-e Wahdat supported by Iran remained involved in heavy fighting against each other.
 Hekmatyar was afraid to enter Kabul proper, and chaired only one cabinet meeting.
 The author Roy Gutman of the United States Institute of Peace wrote in How We Missed the Story: Osama bin Laden, the Taliban, and the Hijacking of Afghanistan:

 Hekmatyar had become prime minister ...
 But after chairing one cabinet meeting, Hekmatyar never returned to the capital, fearing, perhaps, a lynching by Kabulis infuriated over his role in destroying their city.
 Even his close aides were embarrassed.
 Hekmatyar spokesman Qutbuddin Helal was still setting up shop in the prime minister's palace when the city came under Hezb[-i Islami] rocket fire late that month.
 "We are here in Kabul and he is rocketing us.
 Now we have to leave.
 We can't do anything," he told Massoud aides.

 Hekmatyar, who was generally opposed to coalition government and struggled for undisputed power, had conflicts with other parties over the selection of cabinet members.
 His forces started major attacks against Kabul for one month.
 The President, Burhanuddin Rabbani, was attacked when he attempted to meet Hekmatyar.
 Massoud resumed his responsibilities as minister of defense.

 In May 1993, a new effort was made to reinstate the Islamabad Accord.
 In August, Massoud reached out to Hekmatyar in an attempt to broaden the government.
-By the end of 1993, however, Hekmatyar and the former communist general and militia leader, Abdul Rashid Dostum, were involved in secret negotiations encouraged by Pakistan's secret Inter-Services Intelligence, Iran's intelligence service, and Uzbekistan's Karimov administration.
+By the end of 1993, Hekmatyar and the former communist general and militia leader, Abdul Rashid Dostum, were involved in secret negotiations encouraged by Pakistan's secret Inter-Services Intelligence, Iran's intelligence service, and Uzbekistan's Karimov administration.
 They planned a coup to oust the Rabbani administration and to attack Massoud in his northern areas.